grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 - [Compactor](#compactor-shuffle-sharding)
 - [Alertmanager](#alertmanager-shuffle-sharding)

-When you run Grafana Mimir with the default configuration, shuffle sharding is disabled and you need to explicitly enable it by increasing the shard size either globally or for a given tenant.
+When you run Grafana Fire with the default configuration, shuffle sharding is disabled and you need to explicitly enable it by increasing the shard size either globally or for a given tenant.

 > **Note:** If the shard size value is equal to or higher than the number of available instances, for example where `-distributor.ingestion-tenant-shard-size` is higher than the number of ingesters, then shuffle sharding is disabled and all instances are used again.

 ### Guaranteed properties

-The Grafana Mimir shuffle sharding implementation provides the following benefits:
+The Grafana Fire shuffle sharding implementation provides the following benefits:

 - **Stability**<br />
   Given a consistent state of the hash ring, the shuffle sharding algorithm always selects the same instances for a given tenant, even across different machines.